 In today’s fast-paced world, it’s hard to keep your visitors’ attention.
-It’s even harder to do it with bad website design.
+It’s even harder to do it with a bad website design.

 A separate study suggests that among the main drivers of website impressions, a staggering 94% are related to design.

-So things like layout, visual appeal and easy navigation are massively important to your traffic.
-For a first time visitor, your reputation is only as good as your design — and you have a very short window to make sure they like what they see.
+So things like layout, visual appeal, and easy navigation are massively important to your traffic.
+For a first-time visitor, your reputation is only as good as your design — and you have a very short window to make sure they like what they see.

 If you don’t make a good first impression, odds are your visitors aren’t going to stick around.
-They can leave your site a moment’s notice.
+They can leave your site at a moment’s notice.